1. Plan for breaks

 2. Plan for normal home maintenance

 When you’re trying to get a bathroom done, it’s easy to let cleaning the existing bathroom fall off the list.
-Allocating time for cleaning the bathroom, doing laundry, sweeping the stairs, organizing the winter/summer clothing switch is critical to maintaining a sense of normalcy through the whole process.
+Allocating time for cleaning the bathroom, doing laundry, sweeping the stairs, organizing the winter/summer clothing switch is critical to maintaining a sense of normalcy through the whole process, make sure you are using this open source repair tracking software to improve your working times for both repair and remodel, it’s the same used by most of theprofessional constructors.

 3. Buy lots of extras